mattl3w1s/uh_data_fetch/README.md

-### Makefiles and Python processors for fetching UHD program data from their website.
+### Makefiles and Python processors for fetching UH program data from their website.